 Trade Promotion and Advertising

 Aggressive product promotion and advertising are effective tools in Israel, especially for consumer goods, where brand image is important and U.S. products face fierce competition from both local and European sellers.
 There are several effective means of advertisement through social media, commercial television, and radio.
-Reshet and Keshet are two commercial Israeli TV stations broadcasting nationwide and are permitted by law to carry private TV commercials, while state-owned KAN 11 carries sponsored advertising by public corporations.
+Channels 12, 13 and 14 are three commercial Israeli TV stations broadcasting nationwide and are permitted by law to carry private TV commercials, while state-owned KAN 11 carries sponsored advertising by public corporations.
 Some Israeli and internationally broadcast cable stations also carry advertisements.
 The state-owned Koll Israel (the Voice of Israel) radio station broadcasts commercial ads via two of its channels.
 In addition, 13 privately owned and authorized regional radio station operators accept commercial ads.
 Digital printing and commercial graphics are widely used in Israel, including billboards that cover entire building facades.

 Local trade shows showcase the local industry and attract visitors from foreign governments and industries.
 Many business events, conventions, seminars, trade shows and private promotional events take place throughout the year.
 Here are links to some of the main conventions and event organizers: